 What does the script deliver

-General device informations
+General device information

 Group memberships